Kindergarten - Mrs. Kelly Pekala

 Birthdays:

 I love celebrating birthdays!
 It is very important to me to make my friends feel special on their special day.
-Students will receive a special birthday hat, a pencil, and a book from me for their birthday.
-You may send in a treat for your child’s birthday.
+Students will receive a special birthday hat, a pencil, and a pop it from me for their birthday.
+You may send in a treat for your child's birthday.
 We usually sing at snack time.
 Again, please be mindful of allergies.

 Class Pet:

 Each week we will randomly choose a student to take our traveling class pet home with them for the weekend!
-Your child will have the opportunity to complete a journal entry about everything Piper did that weekend and share it with us Monday morning.
+Your child will have the opportunity to complete a journal entry about everything Jaxson did that weekend and share it with us Monday morning.

 Star Of The Week